Me.jpg

 Art Notes: Professor Cable is hilarious to me.
 Who needs pupils?
 Why is Cable looking into the camera?
 This isn’t The Office and he’s not Jim.

-Alberto quits the team too after Cable is a dick about his dead dad.
+Roberto quits the team too after Cable is a dick about his dead dad.
 After that, Domino and Boom-Boom spend a couple of dialog-heavy pages “training” in the Danger Room, but really it’s just a thinly-veiled excuse to show them posing in skimpy costumes.

 The real reason for this scene.
 (Credit: Marvel Comics.
 Writer: Fabian Nicieza.
 Art: Rob Liefeld.)